Background

 The new arrangement recognizes that the Performance Reference Model [2] is the overall driver for all the other reference models, including the Business Reference Model.
 The "business driver" now is not the individual business functions within the agencies, but rather a unified, common approach to mission performance in all agencies.

 Now, federal government is moving toward the convergence of enterprise architecture, performance and budgeting.
-In summarize:
+In summarize:- The GPRA [7] provided the legislative mandate that required agencies to integrate strategic plans and performance.

-• The President's Management Agenda [5], and the supportive efforts of OMB, require agencies to provide business cases, measures of program performance, and results of performance in order to justify their budgets.
+- The President's Management Agenda [5], and the supportive efforts of OMB, require agencies to provide business cases, measures of program performance, and results of performance in order to justify their budgets.

-• The Clinger-Cohen Act [3] requires agencies to establish and maintain enterprise architecture standards, and efforts are underway to build standards that cut across the agencies.
+- The Clinger-Cohen Act [3] requires agencies to establish and maintain enterprise architecture standards, and efforts are underway to build standards that cut across the agencies.
 Old "stovepipes" are being broken down surprisingly fast, because of the high priority being placed on this requirement by OMB and the White House.

 Performance Model as a Component in Enterprise Architecture